Skip to Content

 Adoption Through CPS

-If you’re interested in adopting a child from the Texas Department of Family Protective Services (DFPS), we will assist you through the entire process, from attending informational meetings to navigating the legal requirements for adopting a child from foster care.
+If you are interested in adopting a child from the Texas Department of Family and Protective Services (DFPS), we will assist you through the entire process, from attending informational meetings to navigating the legal requirements for adopting a child from foster care.

 Private Adoptions